anbox-cloud/discourse-docs/howto/instance/create.md

     amc launch <application_id>

+The `--vm` flag is not required when you specify an application id.
+The application has the information about whether a container or a virtual machine is to be created.

 As argument, provide the ID of the application that you want to launch.

 You can list all available applications with the `amc application ls` command: